 The lust of physical intimacy and the fear of solitude compels you to go and get the one who will fill the imaginary ‘vacuum’ of your life and then as a unit, with your partner, you enter into a small utopian niche of your own.
 The fragile world of emotional co-dependency at the costs of individuality.
 The tempting comfort of warmth gives a delusion of lifelong codependency which mostly evaporates when the usual course of life heats up.
 The ‘unit’, living in an utopian niche, has to take a decision now.
 The decision in order to feed the monster of the moment; one part of the unit has to enter into a vicious circle of submissiveness.
 The ship and the shore have to be anchored and that anchorage costs self-identity of a part of the unit, as the basic foundation of the unit was ‘completing’ each other.

-Often people take the journey of self-discovery after heartbreaks when the ship breaks the anchorage and leaves for another shore.
+Often people take a journey of self-discovery after heartbreaks when the ship breaks the anchorage and leaves for another shore.
 I have seen people hunting for their identity, discovering their true selves only after their story of intimacy and love fades away.
 I am not some preacher of solitary but a believer of self-actualisation.
 People are utterly confused with their emotional and physical needs.
 The need for sex masks as love and the hormones trick you till the time the need gets diluted or evaporated; both of you as a ‘complete’ unit suffer from ‘emotional malnutrition’ making you realize that it’s too much to merge your identity with someone else in return for the physical pleasure.

 The epic love stories having a potential of giving us an exemplary tale of sacrifice and commitment takes the usual course of fall because the rock bottom of their relationship is filling the vacuum of each other.
 The philosophy of needing someone else to complete oneself is for illusionists.
 A human is complete in itself with its ideologies shaping up from self-actualization, realization, and dissent.
 One should never love someone to complete oneself, rather one should accomplish oneself and then love someone.
 A half soul can never nourish another half soul.
 It’s you who have to fight your own war and if you expect someone else to fight it for you then you have entered into the illusionary utopian niche.
 Never, yes, never fall for anyone to ameliorate your life; love and companionship are not some recourse to miseries of your life.